joey0104/OSU-Off-Campus-Housing/README.md

 ## Installation
 Use the package manager pip to install:
   * beautifulSoup4 for web-scraping
-  * flask for website development
+  * Flask for website development
   * sqlalchemy for database usage (flask_sqlalchemy)
+  * uuid for unique image address